Alina Garcia: Miami-Dade County Supervisor of Elections

 For 66 years, the Miami-Dade County supervisor of elections was appointed by the county's mayor.
 In 2018, a state constitutional amendment was passed that made the position an independent, elected office, along with the roles of Miami-Dade County tax collector, property appraiser, and sheriff.

 On February 15, 2024, Garcia announced that she would run for Miami-Dade County supervisor of elections.
 Her Democratic opponent was former Republican state representative Juan-Carlos Planas.
 She and Planas had both stated they were committed to a nonpartisan elections department.
 During her campaign, she was endorsed by President Donald Trump.
 Garcia ultimately won the race with 55.84% of the vote.

 On January 7, 2025, Garcia was sworn into office as the first elected supervisor of elections of Miami-Dade County.

+On 17 February 2026, Garcia welcomed Senator Rick Scott to the Miami-Dade Supervisors of Elections Office for a press conference promoting the Safeguard American Voter Eligibility Act.
+As reported by NBC 6 South Florida, Garcia highlighted Miami-Dade's voter verification processes as a model for other states to follow.

 Personal life

 Garcia is a Roman Catholic.
 She is a mother of three and grandmother of 11.
 Her brother, Monsignor Willie Peña, serves as the pastor of Saint Bernardita in San Juan, Puerto Rico.